codlark/cls/docs/Layout-and-Elements.md

  * `width: NUM` - this and `height` determine the size of the element.
 Like `x` and `y` these can be in pixels or inches.
 The default value is `50`
  * `height: NUM` - the default value is `50`
  * `rotation: ANGLE` - the rotation of the element in degrees.
 The default value is `0`
- * `draw: T/F` - whether to draw the object.
-If false the element is not drawn.
+ * `draw: TOGGLE` - whether to draw the object.
+If `false` the element is not drawn.

 ### `label`

-Labels have the most properties, which are used to customize the appearance of the text
+Labels place text on an asset and have the most properties, which are used to customize the appearance of the text.

  * `text: TEXT` - text to display.
 The default value is no text
  * `fontFamily: FONT` - the font family to use to render the text.
 The default value is `Verdana`
  * `fontSize: POINTSIZE` - the point size of the text.
 The default value is `18`
  * `color: COLOR` - color to render the font with, see "Colors"../Values#Colors for accepted colors.
 The default value is `black`
- * `wordWrap: T/F` - whether to wrap the text, if false, the text will spill over and be unreadable.
+ * `wordWrap: TOGGLE` - whether to wrap the text, if false, the text will spill over and be unreadable.
 The default value is `true`
  * `alignment: HORZ VERT` - how to align the text.
 Both `HORZ` and `VERT` must be specified.
 The default value is `center top`
  * * `HORZ` must be one of `left`, `center`, `right`, or `justify`
  * * `VERT` must be one of `top`, `middle`, or `bottom`
- * `italic: T/F` - these properties control text decoration.
+ * `italic: TOGGLE` - these properties control text decoration.
 The default value for all of them is `false`
- * `bold: T/F`
+ * `bold: TOGGLE`
- * `overline: T/F`
+ * `overline: TOGGLE`
- * `underline: T/F`
+ * `underline: TOGGLE`
- * `lineThrough: T/F`
+ * `lineThrough: TOGGLE`

 #### HTML subset